webix-hub/docs/data/api/mouseevents_onitemdblclick_event.md

 	fires when a component item was double-clicked

 @params:
-- id		string		the id of the clicked item
+- id		object			the id of the clicked item
 * e  		Event			a native event object
 * node		HTMLElement		the target HTML element

 @example: